Sheffield Hallam University

 **Course summary**

-- Gain skills in neurology, musculoskeletal and cardiovascular-respiratory physiotherapy.
+- Gain expertise in neurology, musculoskeletal and cardiovascular-respiratory physiotherapy.

-- Learn with other healthcare professionals to work in integrated health settings.
+- Collaborate with healthcare professionals for integrated practice in diverse settings.

-- Understand the principles of exercise, research and physiotherapy practice.
+- Use the principles of exercise, research and physiotherapy to inform your practice.

-- Become eligible to apply for the HCPC membership you need to practise in the UK.
+After graduating, you'll be eligible for the HCPC membership required for practising physiotherapy in the UK.

 **How you learn**